noboru3a3b/CPP_FlightSim/README.md

 The actual work was done by AI.
 Design and implementation: Claude 4.5 Sonnet
 Debugging: GPT-5 Thinking

+## The background:

+While chatting with an AI,
+I asked it if it was possible to install the latest NetBSD on an old Pentium-M machine and then run an application using Python 3, Pygame, and PyOpenGL.
+The answer was that the latest PyOpenGL does not support Pentium-M, making it practically impossible.
+At that point, it suggested, "Why not port the application from Python to C++?"
+???
+That's it!
+With the help of AI now, porting from Python to C++ might be incredibly quick!

+And that's exactly what this project is about.
+The porting went smoothly, and debugging was completed in about 10 hours.
+Amazing, isn't it?

 # Library Installation:

 ## On Linux: